What Is Minoxidil And Is It A Safe Hair Loss Treatment?

 There are always those things we are on the fence about.
 Even if there is no or little evidence that they are bad.
 Thanks to the internet all it takes is one keyword search to confirm your suspicions without having any verification.
 I swear every time I have a headache and I google it, I am told that it is almost definitely cancer.
 But thankfully, this is why we have doctors and medical studies that give us well-tested results.

 But you’re wondering what are we talking about?
-It is none other than - Minoxidil and how it works to fix your hair loss.
+It is none other than - Minoxidil for hair and how it works to fix your hair loss.
 Are you thinking - finally something useful?
 Just kidding, we know you love all our blogs.

 Anyway, so everyone who has androgenic alopecia or male/female pattern baldness has a love/hate relationship with Minoxidil.
 Why?
 Because there is just so much misinformation about Minoxidil that the perpetual question on everybody’s lips seems to be ‘What is Minoxidil and does it really help ?’
 So we thought we should give you all the information once and for all.
 So here goes.